scopedb/scopedb-site/reference/datatypes-variant.md

 ## Using VARIANT values

 To convert a value to or from the VARIANT data type, you can explicitly cast using the CAST function or the `::` operator (e.g. `<expr>::VARIANT`).
+For details, see [data type conversion](datatypes-conversion.md).

-Create a table and insert values:
+To understand the VARIANT data, consider the following example:

 ```scopeql
 CREATE TABLE vartab (n INT, v VARIANT);